-TeleMetrum and TeleMini provide two igniter channels as they were originally designed as dual-deploy flight computers.
-This configuration parameter allows the two channels to be used in different configurations.
+This configuration parameter allows the two standard ignitor channels (Apogee and Main) to be used in different configurations.

 Dual Deploy This is the usual mode of operation; the 'apogee' channel is fired at apogee and the 'main' channel at the height above ground specified by the 'Main Deploy two second delay by the 'main' channel.